*Esta publicación también está disponible en: Español

 Get blindfolded during a sensorial fruit experience

 Colombia is home to a huge variety of exotic fruits and one of the best ways to experience them is during the Sensorial Fruit Experience at Uba.
 You’ll be blindfolded during parts of the experience to utilize all your senses to smell, taste, and guess what fruit you are trying.
-Your hosts Laura & Andrea will guide you through explanations and benefits of the fruit as well as incorporating fruit-related products & juices into the experience.
+Your hosts Laura & Andrea will guide you through explanations and benefits of the fruit as well as incorporate fruit-related products & juices into the experience.
 The store also has lots of unique souvenirs to bring back home.
 Or if you aren’t able to make it to their in-person experience they also offer a live experience you can do online (full details here).

 Drink lots of coffee

 If you’re going to be in Colombia you MUST try the coffee.
-It’s the third-largest coffee producing country in the world, producing 1,785,744,000 pounds per year, and until somewhat recently, the good stuff has been exported.
+It’s the third-largest coffee-producing country in the world, producing 1,785,744,000 pounds per year, and until somewhat recently, the good stuff has been exported.
 But now locals are embracing high-quality coffee and a number of specialty coffee shops, barista schools, and coffee tours are popping up.
 The Coffee Tasting Experience I did at Cafe Divino was a great hands-on way to learn about tasting notes and what to look for in a good cup of coffee.
 Here’s a list of some of the amazing coffee spots to visit in Bogotá.